Overview

 Omnistat provides a set of utilities to aid cluster administrators or individual application developers to aggregate scale-out system metrics via low-overhead sampling across all hosts in a cluster or, alternatively on a subset of hosts associated with a specific user job.
 At its core, Omnistat was designed to aid collection of key telemetry from AMD Instinct™ accelerators (on a per-GPU basis).
 Relevant target metrics include:

-To enable scalable collection of these metrics, Omnistat provides a python-based Prometheus client that supplies instantaneous metric values on-demand for periodic polling by a companion Prometheus server.
+To enable scalable collection of these metrics, Omnistat provides a python-based Prometheus client that supplies instantaneous metric values on-demand for periodic polling by a companion Prometheus server (or a VictoriaMetrics server).

 User-mode vs System-level monitoring